Vegetable Stock From Scraps

 vegetable stock in a stock pot simmering

-With so many things at an all-time high in the grocery store, I thought it might be good to share this lovely trick for making delicious vegetable stock.
-Using just vegetable scraps that would otherwise be thrown out.
-You can make delicious vegetable stock from scraps.
-I know it might seem surprising that you can make anything from carrot cores and onion peels.
-But it’s absolutely what I do to make this gorgeous rich stock.
+With so many things at an all-time high in the grocery store, I thought it might be good to share this lovely trick for making delicious vegetable stock, with scraps that would otherwise be thrown out.
+Yes, a delicious stock straight from scraps.
+You read that right.

 Directions